How We Run VPN Speed Tests

 It’s important to have the fastest VPN possible because everything you do while connected to your VPN is affected by it.
 Obvious speed-dependent tasks like gaming and torrenting will be affected most, but even everyday tasks like checking your social media or sending an email are affected by it, too.
 Take a look at the results of our testing and make your choice carefully.

-We use our tool to test 18 VPN providers.
-They are:
+We use our tool to test the following 16 VPN services:

 - Hotspot Shield